Zegna couture opens Milan Fashion Week against arched facade | New Country 923

 Along with the Alitalia uniforms, Ferretti also unveiled a see-now-buy-now collection for the airline, featuring T-shirts, sweatshirts and jackets.

-The flight attendants, instead, were neatly attired in navy blue jackets in an all-season wool, prettily accented with a striped gros-grain ribbon with the Alitalia logo at the waist and cuffs, matched with skirts or trousers.
+The flight attendants were neatly attired in navy blue jackets in an all-season wool, prettily accented with a striped grosgrain ribbon with the Alitalia logo at the waist and cuffs, matched with skirts or trousers.
 Branded foulards knotted at the neck finished the look for the women.
 There were matching ties for men.